musicenthusiastist/Symphony-of-Climate-Data/README.md

   + compose intro, backing track, and ending.
 - Postproduction

-This project is meant to show how data science and artworks can be combined; and to explore new ways of data representations.
+This project is meant to:
+  1. Demonstrate how data science and artworks can be combined.
+  2. Explore new ways of data representations.
+  3. Be used in non-profit commercials to call for public awareness about climate change.